 Alan is a frequent speaker and tour guide on urbanism and Los Angeles, and has served on interview panels to select new planners, urban designers and architects for the Cities of Los Angeles, Pasadena, Santa Monica, and Santa Ana, among others.

-In fall 2014 he was appointed to the City of Pasadena’s Design Commission, and since summer 2016, has been the Commission’s Chair.
+In fall 2014 he was appointed to the City of Pasadena’s Design Commission, and Chaired the Commission during fiscal year 2016-2017.